For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Yes, there are.
 Here is a list of currencies other than the euro used in Eastern Europe:

 All these currencies are available through local ATMs wherever you are.

 Essential items for traveling to Eastern Europe:

-If you booked your airfare through Grand European, all airport transfers are covered.
+If you booked your airfare through Grand European, all airport transfers are covered when you purchase your land and air together as a package for tours operated Trafalgar and Insight Vacations (Airport transfers are not included for tours operated by Costsaver).
 You won’t have to worry about shuttles, cabs, or learning foreign mass transit the moment you arrive.

 You certainly can.
 Acetaminophen, ibuprofen, Naprosyn, allergy medications, and cold or flu remedies are available at most markets and all pharmacies.
 However, you should still bring your own; there’s no guarantee you’ll be near a pharmacy or market that carries the type of over-the-counter medicine you’ll need.

 Absolutely!
 Here are a few tips to ensure you’ll be able to use your technology when you arrive:

 Bring wall outlet adapters to fit European outlets: they’re very affordable ($3–$10 USD).